rdo1003/SnowflakeOneLakeShortcut/README.md

 ## Overview

 This demo showcases how to integrate Snowflake with Microsoft Fabric (via shortcut) and leverage Power BI Copilot for conversational analytics and automated report generation.
+Enabling AI-driven analytics through OneLake Shortcuts.

 **Demo Objectives**
 - Connect Snowflake to Fabric using Shortcut.